Sullivan County Regional Health Department (SCRHD), serving a population of 156,535 with a workforce of 85, is one of six state metropolitan health

 Dr Thomas Briggs Yancy served as the Board of Health Chairman from 1931-1958.
 Dr. Francis Erwin, as medical director guided the Health Department through the distribution of the Polio Salk Vaccine in 1954.
 The current medical director, Dr. Andrew Stephen May, has served since 1998 working with the Health department team through the Emergency Preparedness changes incorporated since 2001, the advent of West Nile Virus, and currently Zika.

 SCRHD began its Baldrige Performance Excellence journey in 2005 with applications to the TN Center for Performance Excellence in 2006, 2011, and 2015, and is a 2 time winner of a Level 3 Award.

-SCRHD has four core Competencies:
+SCRHD has two core Competencies:

 Although SCRHD is not a primary care facility, it offers both therapeutic and preventive services through a goal-oriented structure of community health programs.
 Highly trained and diversified health professionals are SCRHD’s key delivery mechanisms.
 Products and services are provided in settings ranging from the clinical environment to public forums and are divided into clinical and population-based services.
 SCRHD provides services to the public regardless of barriers or diversity, offering a SLIDING FEE SCALE for most services and LANGUAGE LINE for interpretation needs.